 • No removable map

-Recommendation: This "all-German" Marco Polo Travel Guide surprised me in a positive way.
-It contains a lot of - albeit condensed - information on all the important places and sights in Germany and also provides some insider tips.
-It is attractively designed with information boxes, graphics and funny speech bubbles.
+Recommendation: This "all-German" Marco Polo Travel Guide* surprised me in a positive way.
+It contains a lot of - albeit condensed - information on all the important places and sights in Germany and also provides one or two insider tips.
+It is very attractively designed with information boxes, graphics and funny speech bubbles.
 Compared to the Baedeker, for example, the information is somewhat superficial and lacks cultural and historical background.

 • Comprehensive overview of Germany based on 12 routes that lead through different regions of the country